Full Pantry Checklist

 Thrive Market: $7.49

-2. You get a $20 shopping credit with the yearly membership.
+2. You get 25% off your first order with the purchase of a monthly or yearly membership.

 This is how you can buy every item on my list for less than $200.
 Like Costco or Sam’s Club, there’s a yearly membership fee to “access the savings,” but–like Costco and Sam’s Club–the items are sold at wholesale prices.
-With the added $20 shopping credit, your first order will be for “corn, wheat, and sugar” prices.
+With the added 25% off, your first order will be for “corn, wheat, and sugar” prices.

 3. They carry (almost) everything.